cni/nimsdata/medimg/mux_epi_recon_bin/readme.txt

   http://www.mathworks.com/products/compiler/mcr/index.html

-We suggest that you install teh MCR in the mux_epi_recon_bin directory (the same directory that contains the run_muxrecon.sh script) in a directory call 'lib'.
+We suggest that you install the MCR in the mux_epi_recon_bin directory (the same directory that contains the run_muxrecon.sh script) in a directory named 'lib'.
 E.g., here's what it looks like on our systems:

   $ ls mux_epi_recon_bin/
     lib  muxrecon  readme.txt  run_muxrecon.sh